vinanamira/alitnest-be/README.md

-<h1 align="center" style="font-weight: bold;">KawalTani</h1>
+<h1 align="center" style="font-weight: bold;">Alitnest</h1>

 <p align="center">
  <a href="#tech">Technologies</a> •
  <a href="#started">Getting Started</a> •
-  <a href="#routes">API Endpoints</a> •
+  <a href="#routes">API Endpoints</a>
- <a href="#colab">Collaborators</a>
 </p>

 <p align="center">
-    <b>Kawaltani is an IoT-based system developed to support the monitoring of agricultural land and plant growth.
-This system provides real-time information on location, plant conditions, and land conditions, as well as alerts and action recommendations when discrepancies arise.
-With features such as pattern visualization, data trends, and a chatbot, Kawaltani is designed to assist farmers in land management more efficiently and based on data. </b>
+    <b>Alitnest is an application that helps users manage a healthy lifestyle with personalized, measurable, and effective nutrition solutions.
+This application provides features such as Nutriwise for food scanning, Workout Schedule, Health Articles, and Consultations with nutritionists. </b>
 </p>

 <h2 id="technologies">Technology</h2>

-- Laravel
+- Express.js
-- MySQL
+- MongoDB
 - OpenAI

 <h2 id="started">Getting started</h2>